 Welcome to Spoon & Saucer!
 This site is about drawing attention to delicious real food, and the importance of knowing how to cook from scratch.
 It should be fun, and tasty!

-Real Food is what Spoon & Saucer is all about.
+It’s what Spoon and Saucer is all about.
 They are the things your grandmother would recognize: berries, homemade vanilla extract or roasted sweet potatoes.
 Real food, real delicious, real simple.
+No really.

 You’ll also find some sarcasm.
 Often.

-What do I use to shoot those stunningly mediocre pictures?
+What do you use to shoot those stunningly mediocre pictures?

 I’m not a chef, and I don’t claim to be one.
 I’m a food nerd, and I love to eat, therefore, I love to cook.
 Everything I know about cooking is from family, friends, dining out, over a decade of obsessively watching all kinds of food programming on TV, and LOTS of mistakes.
 Ask my husband about the blue cheese pasta (I STILL gag at the mere mention of it.)
 I also read.
 A LOT.

-What are my favorite cookbooks or kitchen gadgets?
+What are your favorite cookbooks or kitchen gadgets?

 If by “full-time job” you mean spending 40 hours a week in a cubicle, well, no. I go to sleep thinking about it, and generally wake up thinking about what I’ll make for breakfast.
 It’s an obsession for good food, conversation, and the things that happen around the table and home.
 It follows me everywhere, and I can’t turn it off.
 It really should pay better.

-Do I have some strong feelings about food?
+Do you have some strong feelings about food?

 Um, yes.
 I have a food blog.
 I also am increasingly annoyed by “food like substances” (read this book to learn more about what I mean) people consider to be food.
 They aren’t.

-Have I found the perfect chocolate chip cookie recipe yet?
+Have you found the perfect chocolate chip cookie recipe yet?

 No, but I’m getting dangerously close.